narcissawright/melancholy/README.md

 Kind of like Castlevania N64.
 Aiming for ~10 main stages per character.
 Some fully unique, some shared, some altered.

-## Melanie - Sword & Shield
+## Melanie - Sword & Shield `in progress`

-- Naturally Sprints when holding joystick fully (3s to build to full speed, subtle).
+- `done`  Naturally sprints when holding joystick fully (3s to build to full speed, subtle).
 8-10 speed.
-- Has a big shield.
-Shield put-away takes time. flicking the button results in shield bash.
+- `mostly done`  Has a big shield.
+Moves slower with shield up.
+Bounces projectiles off.
+Quickly releasing and re-pressing results in a shield bash.
 - Primary Attack - Sword (this could end up complex, maybe just 2 of these for now, and an air version)
 - Secondary Attack (maybe I don't need this but I might have this too), can be used in air
 - Subweapons.
 All require the same ammo type (jewels or whatever)